ChristianSampson11/Quick-Cutz-Service-Website/README.md

 b.
 Is interactive (responds to commands – buttons, list selections)
 c.
 Is accessible through my portfolio (from assignment 1)

-Your high-fidelity prototype is guided by the following visual design principles:
+My high-fidelity prototype is guided by the following visual design principles:
 a.
 The use of a color theme to insure consistency
 b.
 Typography
 c.
 Iconography